 The second-generation rolled off the assembly line in 2006 in preparation for the 2007 model year.
 The arrangement of the parts was based on the new, and larger fourth-generation Explorer.
 The frame was reinforced, and the suspension was upgraded to an independent four-wheel system.
 The 4.0L Cologne V6 engine remained the standard, but a 4.6L 24-valve Modular V8 engine became an option.
 Safety features were also upgraded; AdvanceTrac and Roll Stability Control became standard on every 2nd-gen Sport Trac.

-During the year 2009, Ford somehow lost the crowd’s hype for the Ford Explorer Sport Trac.
+In 2009, Ford somehow lost the crowd’s hype for the Ford Explorer Sport Trac.
 Sales continued through 2011; but after the 2010 model year, the production of the SUV-pickup was discontinued.